alimirhashimli1/testing-rtl/README.md

 ### getByText: Outside of forms, text content is the main way users find elements.
 This method can be used to find non-interactive elements (like divs, spans, and paragraphs).

+### getByDisplayValue: Returns the input, textarea, or select element that has the matching display value.

+### getByAltText: returns images alt text

+### getByTitle: returns the title of the element